 Truly, the sky’s the limit as far as how you can utilize lavender.
 However, today I’m going to share with you just a few of the many ways that lavender can be used every day.

 Lavender is well-known for its calmative properties and usefulness when dealing with stress and anxiety.
 It’s often used in anti-anxiety blends, as well as other products formulated to help reduce tension.
 In the past, preparations made from the herb were the go-to option for any issues dealing with nervous tension.

 If you’re having a particularly stressful day, diffuse some lavender and spend a few minutes enjoying its calming and relaxing aroma, or simply mix a few drops in a cup of Epsom salts and enjoy a nice, long bath.
 I promise you won’t regret it!

 2. To Promote Sleep

 Lavender also contains sedative properties.
 Not only can it help ease stress and tension, it can also encourage a good night’s rest.
 While there are several things you can do to promote better quality sleep, utilizing essential oils is one of the simplest and most pleasurable ways you can do it!

-Diffusing lavender at bedtime or using it in a linen spray is a great way to not only make the room and sheets smell utterly fantastic, but it’s also a good way to help you fall asleep faster.
+Diffusing sleep blends with lavender at bedtime or using it in a linen spray is a great way to not only make the room and sheets smell utterly fantastic, but it’s also a good way to help you fall asleep faster.
 You could also make a lavender honey mask before you go to bed to soothe your skin AND help you relax before bedtime—it’s a win-win!